Army football player and his dad save a man from flames after a car crash near West Point

 Pickett Jr.’s off-field heroics came a day after he saw action in Army’s season opener, assisting on a tackle on a kickoff in the first quarter of the Black Knights’ 30-27 overtime loss Friday night to Tarleton State.
 His next game is Sept.
 6 at Kansas State.

 “Thank you Jesus that this man will live to see another day!
-I am so grateful for my son LJ for saving his life!” the elder Pickett wrote on Facebook.
+I am so grateful for my son LJ for saving his life!”
+Pickett Sr. wrote in a Facebook post accompanying his daughter’s video.

 Pickett Jr.’s actions were a “testament to the character West Point is building in him — a readiness to go into the line of fire, not just for his country, but for anyone who needs it," Pickett Sr. wrote.